breckbaldwin/llm-stability/README.md

 ```

 Next in the output are problems encountered while parsing the LLM return strings for the answers.
-All our tasks are multiple choice but the LLMs often return varied answers that need to be addressed--look for a follow on paper for answer parsing.
+All our tasks are multiple choice but the LLMs often return varied answers that need to be addressed--look for a follow-on paper for answer parsing.

-The form of a failed parse report is the count of failed parses, here '0', with a description of the failure: `Blown UP found gpt-4o professional_accounting 15 0` which is model 'gpt-4o' from rubric (question/answer pair from the task) #15 from run #0.
+The form of a failed parse report is the count of failed parses, here '0' because computer scientists count from 0, with a description of the failure: `Blown UP found gpt-4o professional_accounting 15 0` which is model 'gpt-4o' from rubric (question/answer pair from the task) #15 from run #0.

 ```
 ------answer issue-----0---